mrusse/PiMatTimer/README.md

 # PiMat Timer
-A full featured Rubik's cube timer made to run on a Raspberry Pi running Raspberry Pi OS.
+A full-featured Rubik's cube timer made to run on a Raspberry Pi running Raspberry Pi OS.
 Inspiration taken from the stackmat timer for the hardware and from csTimer for the software.

 # Hardware